Taif: History

 In the 6th century A.D., the city of Ta'if was dominated by the Thaqif tribe, which still lives in and around the city of Ta'if today.
-It has been suggested that Jewish tribes who were displaced by Ethiopian Christians in the Himyarite Kingdom wars settled near Ta'if.
+It has been suggested that Jewish tribes who were displaced in the wars of the Himyarite Kingdom by Ethiopian Christians settled near Ta'if.
 The walled city was a religious centre as it housed the idol of the goddess Lāt, who was then known as "the lady of Ta'if."
 Its climate marked the city out from its dry and barren neighbours closer to the Red Sea.
 Wheat, vines and fruit orchards were grown around Ta'if, and this is how the city earned its title "the Garden of the Hejaz."
 Both Ta'if and Mecca were resorts of pilgrimage.
 Ta'if was more pleasantly situated than Mecca itself, and their people of Ta'if had close trading relations.
 The people of Ta'if carried on agriculture and fruit‑growing in addition to their trade activities.

-In the early 7th century, Muhammad, who was born in Makkah, preached Islam to the inhabitants of Mecca and the Hijaz, and encountered resistance from many of the people there.
+In the early 7th century C.E., Muhammad, who was born in Makkah, preached Islam to the inhabitants of Mecca and the Hijaz, and encountered resistance from many of the people there.
 In 630, a battle took place at Hunayn, close to the city.
 Shortly after that, the unsuccessful siege of Ta'if took place.
 The city was assaulted by catapults from Banu Daus, but it repelled the attacks.
 The Battle of Tabuk in 631 left Tā'if completely isolated, so members of Thaqīf arrived in Makkah to negotiate the conversion of the city to Islam.
 The idol of Lāt was destroyed along with all other signs of the city's pagan past.

 The city then went through many exchanges-of-power, but most of the action within these conflicts took place between Makkah and Medina, and Ta'if dwindled in importance in contrast to the two holy cities.